A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Mathematical theory of the real-space grid method

-An alternative way is to take sufficient number of nodes in Eq.~\eqref{appB:eq5b}, which is also called the FSM in the literature \cite{Childs.2022}.
-One applies test functions of delta functions with respect to some grid points $\mathbf{x}\in [0,L]^D$ on both sides of Eq.~\eqref{appB:eq5b}.
-By introducing a uniform grid in each space dimension:
+An alternative way is to take a sufficient number of nodes in Eq.~\eqref{appB:eq5b}, which is also called the FSM in the literature \cite{Childs.2022}.
+One applies test functions of delta functions concerning some grid points $\mathbf{x}\in [0, L]^D$ on both sides of Eq.~\eqref{appB:eq5b}.
+By introducing a uniform grid in each spatial dimension:

-and denoting a set $P_N = \{p_j;\ j=0,\ldots,N-1\}$, we take $\mathbf{x}=\mathbf{p}_{\mathbf{\ell}}\in (P_N)^D$ and obtain
+and denoting a set $P_{N_0} = \{p_j;\ j=0,\ldots,N_0-1\}$, we take $\mathbf{x}=\mathbf{p}_{\mathbf{l}}\in (P_{N_0})^D$ and obtain

-where $\mathbf{\ell} = (\ell_1, \ldots, \ell_D)^\mathrm{T}\in \{0,\ldots,N-1\}^D := [\tilde N]^D$ and $\mathbf{p}_{\mathbf{\ell}} = (p_{\ell_1}, \ldots, p_{\ell_D})^\mathrm{T}$.
+where $\mathbf{l} = (l_1, \ldots, l_D)^\mathrm{T}\in \{0,\ldots,N_0-1\}^D := [\tilde N_0]^D$ and $\mathbf{p}_{\mathbf{l}} = (p_{l_1}, \ldots, p_{l_D})^\mathrm{T}$.
 Now we construct an approximate problem to the above equations:

 with

 Again we introduce some notations in the fashion of quantum mechanics: